Tamicktom/Tamicktom/README.md

 ## Welcome to my Profile

 I'm just a person looking to learn cool things.
-Internet Systems Student, graduated in Computer Maintenance and Support and currently working as a Graphic Designer.
+Internet Systems Student, graduated in Computer Maintenance and Support.

-I like to read, watch anime, play with friends and program...
-I'm a simple person :smiley_cat:.

-Currently working on Project Gatler, a web-based, "open world" role-playing game with a focus on storytelling...

 <!--
 ### Last song played: